compute-io/nanprod/README.md

 #### nanprod( arr[, accessor] )

-Computes the product of an `array` while ignoring non-numeric values.
+Computes the product of an `array` ignoring any non-numeric values.
 For primitive `arrays`,

 ``` javascript
 var arr = [ 1, NaN, 2, NaN, 1 ];